 Genital / vulvovaginal candidiasis (VVC), also commonly referred to as the vaginal yeast infection, occurs when there is overgrowth of the yeast called Candida in the vagina.
 Candida, which is always present in and on the body in small amounts can cause real issues with your lovely lady-parts when imbalance occurs.

 There are a host of things that impact the normal acidity of the vagina, such as when our hormonal balance changes, and these things can in turn wreak havoc on an otherwise healthy and happy vagina.
 Pregnancy, a weakened immune system, diabetes, and even long-term use of antibiotics can contribute to a yeast infection.
 So what do you do about it?
-Here are a few tips of our own that just might help.
+Here's some yeast infection information and a few tips for natural yeast infection remedies that just might help.

 1. Eat Clean: Eating a balanced diet is rule number one in maintaining a healthy vagina.
 Yeast overgrowth can happen easily when we are shoveling foods high in fat, grease, and preservatives.
 Not eating healthy can also lead to a weakened immune system which in turn can make yeast overgrowth more likely.